Oftentimes, companies come up with greater and brighter business ideas and innovative solutions when they come in contact with external people.

 A company never survives alone or in isolation…it needs to derive and analyze values that are prominent in the marketplace amongst the competitors and the target audience.
-Identifying, finding and creating new opportunities require the companies to understand and evaluate what’s happening in the outside world.
+Identifying, finding, and creating new opportunities require the companies to understand and evaluate what’s happening in the outside world.

-An innovation ecosystem can be defined as an environmental framework that includes external institutions like startup accelerators, government bodies, corporations, universities, business partners, vendors, foundations, entrepreneurs, innovation labs, venture capitalists, investors, mentors and media.
-Each of them plays a unique and important role in shaping the market demands, building/moulding public opinion, introducing new technologies, shifting customer experiences and vendor expectations, transforming ideas into reality and making financial investments.
+An innovation ecosystem can be defined as an environmental framework that includes external institutions like startup accelerators, government bodies, corporations, universities, business partners, vendors, foundations, entrepreneurs, innovation labs, venture capitalists, investors, mentors, and media.
+Each of them plays a unique and important role in shaping the market demands, building/moulding public opinion, introducing new technologies, shifting customer experiences and vendor expectations, transforming ideas into reality, and making financial investments.

-Players in this innovation ecosystem tend to collaborate with each other to exchange ideas, opportunities and affiliations for mutual benefits.
-Players of the innovation ecosystem support and help each other through collaborations in the form of business networking, campus interviews with educational institutes, SME events, trade-shows, exhibitions, conferences, cross-promotional activities, business mergers, partnerships, sharing of resources, interviews and discussions, and so on.
+Players in this innovation ecosystem tend to collaborate with each other to exchange ideas, opportunities, and affiliations for mutual benefits.
+Players of the innovation ecosystem support and help each other through collaborations in the form of business networking, campus interviews with educational institutes, SME events, trade-shows, exhibitions, conferences, cross-promotional activities, business mergers, partnerships, sharing of resources, interviews, and discussions, and so on.

 Modern organizations are realizing the fact that in a contemporary business scenario, value-creation and decision-making cannot always operate in a centralized manner.
-The same applies for innovation.
+The same applies to innovation.
 It is important to accept that business leaders cannot always be an exclusive source of winning ideas and game-changing concepts.
 Rather they need to concentrate on being an active part of a powerful ecosystem that will encourage a consistent flow of innovative ideas and cutting-edge solutions.

-When a company confronts challenges such as achieving sustainable innovation, capturing new markets or driving incremental business growth – adopting and evaluating breakthrough technologies and new business models become necessary.
-To make informed decisions under these circumstances, companies need to stay aware and on top of key technological shifts, latest market innovations, customers’ expectations, business requirements and security concerns.
-This too highlights the significance of an innovation ecosystem as the players tend to collaborate and exchange valuable ideas, insights and information with associated companies on the grounds of cordiality.
+When a company confronts challenges such as achieving sustainable innovation, capturing new markets, or driving incremental business growth – adopting and evaluating breakthrough technologies and new business models become necessary.
+To make informed decisions under these circumstances, companies need to stay aware and on top of key technological shifts, latest market innovations, customers’ expectations, business requirements, and security concerns.
+This too highlights the significance of an innovation ecosystem as the players tend to collaborate and exchange valuable ideas, insights, and information with associated companies on the grounds of cordiality.

 One big example is the way Tencent and Alibaba are generating more than one-third of their revenues by investing in external start-ups.

 Building an internal innovation ecosystem: Companies can initiate to build an internal innovation ecosystem (or a strategic process) with specific teams and employees representing every department.
-The internal innovation team will brainstorm unique ideas around capturing new customers, exploring new markets, increasing investments on promising projects, tracking progress through key metrics and analysing customers’ willingness to pay.
+The internal innovation team will brainstorm unique ideas around capturing new customers, exploring new markets, increasing investments on promising projects, tracking progress through key metrics, and analyzing customers’ willingness to pay.
 The one thing that leaders need to bear in mind is that not all projects/investments will lead to success; some might as well fail.
 But innovation needs experimentation and taking certain risks.

 The ecosystem approach to exploring innovation, at both internal and external levels, can lead to a competitive, dynamic and progressive business environment.
 This can fuel a sustainable growth engine, which creates the right conditions to pick up the best ideas.